 In another article last year, I wrote that the best way to open minds was to live a quiet example.
 I called it passive proselytizing, letting a lived example gradually make a case for me.
 Over time, this normalizes and humanizes a behavior or lifestyle and so makes it harder to ridicule.
 If I may channel a little Yogi Berra, it's hard to hate someone when you like them.
 But in this case, my lived example backfired on me spectacularly.

 So, what do I do in this case?

 Nothing, that's what.

 I'll pull my traps since I have no good options for getting rid of a mouse if I catch one.
 I must at least be honest about that.
 At the same time, I will do nothing to help my colleagues catch mice on their own.
-I'll not purchase glue traps.
-If ordered by the boss to do so, I'll delegate the task to one of my subordinates.
 I won’t do it.
-That's the best I can do this time.
+That's the best I can do for now.

 I'll learn from my mistakes and do better next time.
 In the meantime, I'll hope that the mice are as clever with those glue traps as they were with my cages.